History

 Our history curriculum intent

-• To begin to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
+At Gisburn Road Primary School, we aim to inspire pupils’ curiosity to know more about the past.
+We understand that History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

 Our Aims